Local file conversion for Windows

 What kinds of files can it convert?

-It supports curated image, audio, video, and video-to-audio routes for common formats.
-It does not promise all-to-all conversion.
+LocalFlux supports curated image, audio, video, extraction, Markdown, text, Office, and OpenDocument conversion routes for common formats.
+It does not promise universal conversion across every listed family.

 Does it overwrite the original file?